TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/00_setup_environments.md

 [when and how to use Conda, Pipenv, Virtualenv, Pip, and Poetry](https://medium.com/@maheshkarthu/understanding-when-and-how-to-use-conda-pipenv-virtualenv-pip-and-poetry-is-crucial-for-2a518a951945)

+To get an overview of the different package managers for Python, I created a table with the most important commands and differences.
+It is not complete (brew, venv and virtualenv are missing), but it should give you a good overview of the most important package managers and their commands.

 |manager|[pip](https://pypi.org/project/pip/)|[conda](https://docs.anaconda.com "Docs Anaconda") / [miniforge](https://conda-forge.org/docs/ "conda-forge")|[pyenv](https://github.com/pyenv/pyenv)|[Pipenv](https://pipenv.pypa.io/en/latest/)|[Poetry](https://python-poetry.org)|
 |---|---|---|---|---|---|
 |type of manager| packages|packages / virtual environments|python version management|virtualenv management|dependency management<br> and packaging|